 Trusts can be used to protect your wealth for surviving members of the family following your death.
 They can be used to define various shares in property.
 They can also be used for charitable purposes or simply as a means to support someone who may be in financial difficulties or may simply not understand how to deal with money.
-Trusts can be set up by Deed during a client’s lifetime or by their Will which come into being on their death.
+Trusts can be set up by Deed during a client’s lifetime or by their Will which comes into being on their death.

 There are a range of different trusts available, including: